“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 Use rational analysis more strongly when:

-- The stakes are high or consequences are hard to reverse.
+- The stakes are high or the consequences are hard to reverse.

 - The situation is new, rare, or rapidly changing.